Our Leadership

 IAHA NTWD Board of Directors

-Ms Nicole Turner
+Ms Nicole Turner, Chairperson

 Nicole Turner is a proud Kamilaroi woman.
 She is one of very few qualified Aboriginal Community Nutritionists in Australia after completing her studies in the Bachelor of Applied Science (Community Nutrition).
 She is the current IAHA Chairperson and has been on the Board for six years showing leadership across the allied health and broader health sector.